floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 ...and that's it!

-When pressing `F5`, Chrome should open running our program:
+When pressing `F5`, Chrome should now open and load our program:

 ![Browser Screenshot](/images/emscripten-ide-9.png)